Zorlin/bacalhau-playbook/README.md

 Bacalhau on autopilot.
 Aims to make setting up, upgrading, maintaining and troubleshooting Bacalhau clients, nodes and clusters a breeze.

+Supports less systems than the original Bacalhau installer, we'll fix that over time.
+Quick 'n dirty for now.

 Getting started
 ===============